-Dr. Foster was, throughout a career of leadership in both the academic and public sectors, a remarkable catalyst of conservation initiatives, being a key player in the establishment of both the Cape Cod National Seashore and the Silvio O. Conte National Wildlife Refuge, as well as a great many other local and regional initiatives.
-Foster was the first Secretary of Environmental Affairs for the Commonwealth of Massachusetts, one of the first full-time Executive Directors of The Nature Conservancy, the Dean of the Yale School of Forestry and Environmental Studies, and a beloved lecturer at Harvard Kennedy School’s Environment and Natural Resources Program.
+The Charles H.W.
+Foster award honors the distinguished conservation leader and mentor, Charles H.W.
+Foster, who passed away several years ago.
+Dr. Foster was—throughout a career of leadership in both the academic and public sectors—a remarkable catalyst of conservation initiatives, serving as a key player in the establishment of both the Cape Cod National Seashore and the Silvio O. Conte National Wildlife Refuge, as well as many other local and regional initiatives.
+Foster was the first Secretary of Environmental Affairs for the Commonwealth of Massachusetts, one of the first full-time executive directors of The Nature Conservancy, the dean of the Yale School of Forestry and Environmental Studies, and a beloved lecturer in the Harvard Kennedy School’s environment and natural resources program.
 He was also a close collaborator with generations of program managers at the Lincoln Institute of Land Policy focused on land conservation.